Jiang Yuyuan: Gymnastics career

 Li Ning's cousin was Jiang's neighbour when she was little.
-After noticing that the little Jiang was very energetic for a kid, he suggested to Jiang's parents that they sign her up for gymnastics lessons.
-Her parents took his suggestion and so Jiang was enrolled in gymnastics classes by the time she was four.
-She was once selected by the Guangxi Provincial Team to participate in a three-month training camp but her parents received a call from the Provincial Team asking them to bring Jiang home less than two months after the training began.
-Her coach at that time insisted that Jiang had talent and persuaded Jiang's parents to leave Jiang under her care and she would train Jiang personally.
-But it would be a dead end for a gymnast's career in China if one could not join the Provincial Team, so when opportunity came, Jiang was transferred from Guangxi to join the Zhejiang Provincial Team.
+After noticing that Jiang was very energetic, he suggested to her parents that they sign her up for gymnastics lessons.
+Her parents took his suggestion, and so Jiang was enrolled in gymnastics classes by the time she was four.
+She was selected by the Guangxi Provincial Team to participate in a three-month training camp, but her parents received a call from the Provincial Team asking them to bring Jiang home less than two months after the training began.
+Her coach at that time insisted that Jiang had talent and persuaded her parents to leave her under her care to train Jiang personally.
+However, it would be a dead end for a Chinese gymnast's career to not join the Provincial Team, so when the opportunity came, she transferred from Guangxi to join the Zhejiang Provincial Team.

-Jiang captured glory in the 2002 Provincial Gymnastics Championships for the Zhejiang Provincial Team by winning the all-around competition and, in so doing, caught the attention of the National Team coaches.
-Soon thereafter, in 2003, she joined the National Training Camp for a stint before it was forced to disband due to the outbreak of the disease, SARS.
-Jiang joined the National Team 2 in 2004, and was selected from a list of 300 hopefuls of Team 2 to join the National Team 1 in 2006.
+Jiang won the 2002 Provincial Gymnastics Championships for the Zhejiang Provincial Team by winning the all-around competition and, in so doing, caught the attention of the National Team coaches.
+Soon thereafter, in 2003, she joined the National Training Camp for a stint before it was forced to disband due to the outbreak of the disease SARS.
+Jiang joined the National Team 2 in 2004, and she was selected from a list of 300 hopefuls from Team 2 to join the National Team 1 in 2006.

 She made her senior international debut in 2007 as a member of the Chinese team that won the silver medal in the team competition at the 2007 World Gymnastics Championships.
 At the same competition, she placed 4th on floor exercise in the individual event finals.
 In November 2007, she won the all-around at the Good Luck Beijing Olympic Test Event.